Tice28/dripvsnodripinvesting/README.md

 this .py file, I would like to package them all into different classes, but I currently work 4 days a week with a full class schedule and I do not have time.

 <h1>WARNING</h1>
 Due to Yahoo data encryption changes, this project no longer functions.
-For more information see: <a href="https://pypi.org/project/yfinance/">
+For more information see: https://pypi.org/project/yfinance/

 <h1>
 IMPORTANT